Archaeologies of Space, Place and GIS

 Practical 4 - creating maps and interactive visualisations

-- 6 two-hour practical workshops
+- 11 hours of practical workshops

 - 125 hours of guided independent study

 - Critique of published article, 1,500 words (40%)

 - Project, 2,000 words (60%)